FNNDSC/mgz2imgslices/README.rst

     ARGS

         [-i] [--inputFile] <inputFile>
         Input file to convert.
-Should be a .mgz file
+Should be a .mgz file.

         [-o] [--outputFileStem] <outputFileStem>
         The output file stem to store conversion.
 If this is specified